 The takeaway: While the average contacted is not quite at the high we saw in the 3rd quarter of 2020 (85%) it has increased from the decline we saw in 4th quarter.
 The fact remains that you will significantly increase your odds of connecting with recruiters and hiring managers by uploading your resume to a well-regarded database.

 In addition to MedReps (which all survey respondents used), LinkedIn and Indeed continue to be the most popular job search tools.

 Who took this survey?

-While the climate of uncertainty created by the events of 2020 will likely continue for some time, our ongoing research suggests that the medical sales job search is relatively stable.
+While the climate of uncertainty created by the events of 2020 will likely continue for some time, our ongoing research suggests that the medical sales job search is still relatively stable.
 We know from the number of medical sales jobs on MedReps that medical sales companies and pharmaceutical companies are still hiring, and active job seekers are finding and accepting new opportunities.
 Job seekers, both active and passive, must stay informed about what is happening in the industry and take steps to advance their medical sales career.

 While much about the job search may feel out of your control, stay focused on the things you can control–uploading a resume to the database, applying to jobs, and following up with recruiters where possible.
 If medical sales job seekers are proactive in applying to jobs and flexible in the unusual hiring process, they are likely to find success.

 Data from April 2021 Report was collected January-March 2021

 Data from January 2020 Report was collected October-December 2020